-Company Purpose Reasons and methods Amount (€) Persons concerned SYNERGIE INTERNATIONAL EMPLOYMENT SOLUTIONS (Spain) Surety as part of a loan for the purchase of shares in an Austrian company (Board of Directors meeting of 24/10/17) To obtain bank financing for its subsidiary Joint and several guarantee for the principal, interest and related commissions and fees 10,769,000 D. Augereau J. Vaney Y. Drouet SYNERGIE PROPERTY Surety for property loan to purchase buildings (Board of Directors meeting of 01/12/2017) To obtain financing to purchase property assets from a property investment company (SCI) Joint and several guarantee for the principal, interest and related commissions and fees 7,545,000 D. Augereau SYNERGIE TRAVAIL TEMPORAIRE S.à.r.l.
+Company Purpose Reasons and methods Amount (€) Persons concerned SYNERGIE INTERNATIONAL EMPLOYMENT SOLUTIONS (Spain) Surety as part of a loan for the purchase of shares in an Austrian company (Board of Directors meeting of 24/10/17) To obtain bank financing for its subsidiary Joint and several guarantee for the principal, interest and related commissions and fees 10,769,000 D. Augereau J. Vaney Y. Drouet SYNERGIE PROPERTY Surety for property loan to purchase buildings (Board of Directors meeting of 01/12/2017) To obtain financing to purchase property assets from a property investment company (SCI) Joint and several guarantee for the principal, interest and related commissions and fees 7,545,000 D. Augereau

+Company Purpose Reasons and methods Amount (€) Persons concerned SYNERGIE TRAVAIL TEMPORAIRE S.à.r.I.
 (Luxembourg) Guarantee for its subsidiary as part of the counter guarantee sought by BGL BNP PARIBAS (Board of Directors meeting of 01/12/2017) Commitment required for the performance of its activity 963,000 D. Augereau